We recognize that there are many opinions about what will or will not improve a website or process. That’s why we test!

 Web analytics analysis is next in our process.
-To start, we need to make sure everything is working properly.
+To start, we need to make sure everything is working correctly.
 This includes fully configuring Google Analytics to get actionable data from Goals, Segments, and Events.

 User intent analysis may be conducted by asking site visitors, in their own words, to describe what they are looking for and why they want the information.
 We use polls and surveys to obtain this data, typically while a visitor is on your site.
 User intent analysis can also inform us of the language we should be using and the selling points we should highlight during testing.

 Next is mouse tracking analysis, which includes heat maps, scroll maps, click maps, form analytics, and user session replays.
-This analysis helps us understand how people are experiencing a page and provide a layer of insight that provides context for much of the other data we see.
+This analysis helps us understand how people are experiencing a page and provide a layer of insight that gives context for much of the other data we see.

-Qualitative research is an important part of our research as well because it tells you what the quantitative analysis misses.
+Qualitative research is an integral part of our research as well because it tells you what the quantitative analysis misses.
 Don’t underestimate the importance of this step.
 It should be conducted with rigor because it will provide no less valuable information as your Google Analytics data.